ArmanKh9/P5-MPC/README.md

 This repository provides a solution to the Model Predictive Control (MPC) project of UDACITY Self Driving Car Nanodegree program.
 The goal of the project is to control drive of a car around a track in the [simulator](https://github.com/udacity/self-driving-car-sim/releases) using MPC strategy.
 The drive has to be robust with no wavy or abnormal movements.
 The drive has to be acceptable in real world.
 Hence keeping the car in the center of the track is critical.

 As instructed by the UDACITY, IPOPT and ADCpp libraries need to be used to achieve the project's goal.
 These libraries provide optimized control actuation values in order to minimize a defined error.
-The error is result of difference between the car projected position and a fitted polynomial to the desired driving position (waypoints).
+The error is result of difference between the car projected positions and a fitted polynomial to the desired driving position (waypoints).
 The optimized values are calculated for a limited number of future time steps to avoid extra calculations.
-The optimizer communicate only the first set of actuations with the simulator and predicts vehicle states in the future time steps again.
+The optimizer communicates only the first set of actuations with the simulator and predicts the vehicle states in the future time steps again.
 This allows the optimizer to actively compute the best actuation values by predicting near future states of the car.

 ![equations](https://github.com/ArmanKh9/P5-MPC/blob/master/pics/predict.png)